 Note : la description de ce cours n'est pas disponible en Français.

-This research-oriented module will focus on selected advanced topics in machine learning.
+This research-oriented module will focus on some selected advanced topics in machine learning, including

 The evaluation consists in an individual presentation of a research paper in one of the above topics.